entelognathus/early-gnathostome-phylogeny/Taxa used in analysis to be compiled.md

 > - Merriganowry Shale Mb; near Cowra, New South Wales, Australia (locality 6 in Young, 1999).
 > - Ritchie, 2005; Carr *et al*., 2009
 > - **In deepbone map, there are three points for this species.
 Only one is correct.
 The point near Canberra is obviously wrong.
 I cannot judge which one of the above two points is correct as the map is in Chinese.
-Cross-check the data in deepbone and revise those incorrect.**
+Cross-check the data in deepbone and revise those incorrect.**  Already revised in deepbone.

 [*Culmacanthus stewarti*](https://deepbone.org/public/#/explor?s_id=163468&functionId=Deepbone_header_searchResultOpen)
 > Frasnian, 382.7, 372.2